 Schindler also runs accident prevention campaigns, offers influenza vaccinations and promotes activities to stay physically and mentally fit.

 Schindler applies the comprehensive safety indicator Total Case Rate (TCR).
 TCR measures not only the number of lost workday cases due to injury, but also includes cases where an employee cannot perform their regular job.
 Our objective is to improve our TCR by 20% compared to 2017.
-In 2019, our TCR was 3.8, representing a 24% improvement compared to 2017 (TCR: 5.0).
-Every injury is one too many and we are determined to continue to reduce the number of employee incidents and injuries.
+In 2022, our TCR was 2.7, representing a 46% improvement from our 2017 baseline (5.0).
+Every injury is one too many, and we are determined to continue to reduce the number of employee incidents and injuries.